 The main findings are:

-- Around two thirds of the UK population have visited woodland in the last few years.
-(UK Public Opinion of Forestry Survey 2013).
+- Over one half of the UK population have visited woodland in the last few years.
+(UK Public Opinion of Forestry Survey 2015).

-- Around one half (50%) of the UK woodland area was estimated to be publicly accessible in 2013.
-(Woods for People)
+- Around one half (50%) of the UK woodland area was estimated to be publicly accessible in 2014.
+(Woods for People).